-Old Masters: Australia’s Great Bark Artists is on show at the National Museum of China, Beijing, from 3 July to 3 September 2018.
-The exhibition showcases the work of Australia’s great bark painters: Aboriginal artists from Arnhem Land who carried one of the oldest continuing traditions of art into the modern era.
+Old Masters: Australia’s Great Bark Artists showcases the work of Aboriginal painters from Arnhem Land who carry one of the oldest continuing traditions of art into the modern era.

-The exhibition includes more than 120 works, plus carvings that share designs often used in bark paintings.
-It celebrates the knowledge, genius and work of over 40 master artists, including Narritjin Maymuru, Yirawala, Mawalan Marika, and their contemporaries.
+Old Masters celebrates the genius and art of 40 master bark artists including Narritjin Maymuru, Yirawala, Mawalan Marika and their contemporaries.

 This website showcases 122 works from the National Museum’s collection, the largest in the world.
 The paintings are organised into three stylistic regions:

 - western Arnhem Land, where figurative images predominate

 - eastern Arnhem Land, where the emphasis is on geometric and conventionalised imagery

 - central Arnhem Land, where artists tend to combine both approaches.

 All these bark paintings are part of the National Museum of Australia’s collection. © the artist or the artist’s estate, licensed by Aboriginal Artists Agency 2013, unless otherwise specified.
 These images must not be reproduced in any form without permission.